 Marshall Electronics Comes Out Glasses-Free Orchid 3D Monitor

 There is a huge advantage in being the worlds first for anything, and among them include all the accolades and admiration if you pull it off correctly, that is.
 Well, Marshall Electronics will certainly bask in the glory of knowing they have just released the first autostereoscopic 3D monitor in the world, known as the ORCHID OR 70-3D.
 Yes sir, this glasses-free 7? portable/camera-top monitor was unveiled at IBC 2011 in Amsterdam, and it works great without the need for passive or active glasses, and will see action as a camera viewfinder or portable 3D production display.
+If you have a face 3d scanner you can use to scan your face and view it in 3D.

 How is this miracle achieved?
 Well, Marshall has relied upon parallax barrier and lenticular hybrid technology, allowing the OR-70-3D to deliver superior 3D images with 1,600 x 600 screen resolution.
 In order to calibrate the 3D environment in a precise manner, the OR-70-3D delivers dual real-time Waveform and Vectorscope, not to mention a host of other 3D analysis features including Check Box, Difference, Blending, and Compare amongst others.